RyzenMu/Ultimate-React-Course/keywords.md

 .
 Side effects are allowed (and encouraged) in evevnt functions!.
 There is also a special hook to register side effects (useEffect).

 STATE UPDATE BATCHING:
+.Renders are not triggered immediately, but scheduledd for when the JS engine has some "free time".
+There is also batching of multiple setState calls in event handlers.
 .